Charles Herbert Colvin: Biography

-Colvin was born in Sterling, Massachusetts in 1893 to Fred Herbert Colvin (1867-1965) and Mary K. Loring (1869-?).
+Colvin was born in Sterling, Massachusetts, in 1893 to Fred Herbert Colvin (1867–1965) and Mary K. Loring (1869–?).
 He co-founded the Pioneer Instrument Company in 1919, and sold the company in 1929 to the Bendix Corporation.
 In the early 1950s, he started Colvin Laboratories, which manufactured aeronautical instruments, in East Orange, New Jersey.
 He retired from business in 1963.

-He married Bessie Colvin Davis (c1900-1956).
+He married Bessie Colvin Davis (c.1900–1956).
 After her death he married Marjorie Colvin Babcock.
-He had four children from his first marriage, two daughters, Margaret Colvin Tropp of Woodland Hills, California, and Elizabeth Colvin Davis of Madison, Wisconsin and two sons, David ("Gene") Colvin, of Old Lyme, Connecticut and Roger Colvin; a stepdaughter, Dagny Sellorin of Portland, Oregon; a brother, Henry Colvin, of Medford, New Jersey; at the time of his death he had seven grandchildren, and one great-grandchild, Caitlin Colvin.
-He died July 3, 1985 at St. Joseph Hospital in Ojai, California, after a long illness.
+He had four children from his first marriage, two daughters, Margaret Colvin Tropp of Woodland Hills, California, and Elizabeth Colvin Davis of Madison, Wisconsin, and two sons, David ("Gene") Colvin, of Old Lyme, Connecticut, and Roger Colvin; a stepdaughter, Dagny Sellorin of Portland, Oregon; a brother, Henry Colvin, of Medford, New Jersey; at the time of his death he had seven grandchildren, and one great-grandchild, Caitlin Colvin.
+He died July 3, 1985, at St. Joseph Hospital in Ojai, California, after a long illness.
 He was 92 years old and had been living in Ojai.